JanChodorowski/cv/README.md

 The frontend was written using Preact.js – fast React.js alternative with small code footprint.
 Because the device is battery-driven it was decided to not use any lazy loading.
 Upon request the user is provided with index.html which in turn requests bundle file.
 The bundle file was compressed using gzip.

-The only files not bundled inline are the PDFs with CV which are, because of their size, loaded only upon explicit request.
+The only files not bundled inline are the PDFs with CVs which are, because of their size, loaded only upon explicit request.

-In order to build the frontend run the following from the terminal inside the root of the document:
+In order to build the frontend, run the following from the terminal inside the root of the document:
 ```
 npm install
 npm run build